 Must be dewatered.

-Must be 2 metre lengths or shorter.
+Must be 2 metres in length or shorter.

 Analytical Testing